15 Interesting Facts About The Bermuda Triangle

 The idea behind the Bermuda Triangle being a place of strange happenings came to the forefront in the mid-20th century after many writers popularised it through their articles or news publications.

-While many believe it to be inhabited by supernatural beings, a place of extra-terrestrial activity, there are many facts about the Bermuda Triangle that people are not aware of, and this is what we will be highlighting in this article.
+While many believe the Bermuda Triangle is inhabited by supernatural beings and a place of extraterrestrial activity, there are many facts about it that people are not aware of, and we will highlight these in this article.

 Read along to learn 15 interesting facts about the Bermuda Triangle.

-While there is no unanimity among nations regarding the boundaries of the Bermuda Triangle, it stretches roughly between Miami, Florida, to Bermuda Island and to San Juan in Puerto Rico.
+While nations are not unanimous regarding the boundaries of the Bermuda Triangle, it roughly stretches between Miami, Florida, Bermuda Island, and San Juan, Puerto Rico.

-Writers of the 20th century who wrote about the mysteries surrounding the Bermuda Triangle attributed different boundaries and vertices with total area varying somewhere from 1,300,000- 3,900,000 square kilometres or 500,000- 1,510,000 square miles approximately.
-However, some writers even stretched it to the Irish coast.
+Writers of the 20th century who wrote about the mysteries surrounding the Bermuda Triangle attributed different boundaries and vertices, with the total area varying from 1,300,000 to 3,900,000 square kilometres or 500,000 to 1,510,000 square miles.
+However, some writers even extended it to the Irish coast.

-It is important to note that Bermuda Triangle is of massive size, bigger than the combined area of Rajasthan, Madhya Pradesh and Maharashtra- 3 large states in India.
+It is important to note that the Bermuda Triangle is massive, bigger than the combined area of Rajasthan, Madhya Pradesh, and Maharashtra—three large states in India.

-Also, the Bermuda Triangle is not recognised by the government of the U.S. or any organisation as a danger zone.
-Some officials and experts believe that many reported incidents in the area could be exaggerated or misreported.
-They could be a result of human error or even a hoax.
+Also, the Bermuda Triangle is not recognised by the U.S. government or any organisation as a danger zone.
+Some officials and experts believe that many reported incidents in the area could be exaggerated or misreported, the result of human error, or even a hoax.

 The earliest explanation of unusual disappearances in the area was given in an article published on 17th September 1950 in the Miami Herald.
 It was written by Edward Van Winkle Jones.